 In om meditation we intake our breath to the count of three and exhale our breath by blowing the flute resonating the word Om as in hu—oo---mmm silently while playing the flute to the count of three.
 We can use neck, heart and belly level breathing to release the air out.
 It helps attain theta state of relaxation.

-or decrease the number count to the extent we are comfortable
+We can increase or decrease the number count to the extent we are comfortable

 BRAHMARI / BEE BREATH